Americans are Getting Pickier About Upgrading to New Vehicles. Here’s How to Market to Them.

 Dealerships hadn’t done anything previously to earn my trust, let alone my business.
 I only knew that my local used lot had two or maybe three SUVs that could replace my Explorer.

-In that moment, I just needed to know what was locally available.
+At that moment, I just needed to know what was locally available.
 (For dealerships, this is where local SEO is especially helpful.)

-The key for any effective digital marketing strategy is relevance.
+The key to any effective digital marketing strategy is relevance.
 If shouting your “Built Ford Tough” message from the rooftops is not helpful to shoppers, then you’re not going to reach your dealership’s KPIs.
 And by not focusing on the “pinch” aspect of the used vehicle market, dealerships can lose out on helping people like 19-year-old me.

 This motivating “pinch” happens for other reasons, too.
 Consider the high school graduate, the new parents, the lucky person who just got a new job, or the unlucky sap who gets caught in a flood.

-These people are likely not going to take 90 days to decide on a vehicle, and your ads and emails can adapt by making your inventory more up front and more relevant.
+These people are likely not going to take 90 days to decide on a vehicle, and your ads and emails can adapt by making your inventory more upfront and more relevant.

 In these more urgent cases, a dealership needs to be ready.
 Inventory.
 Pricing.
 Availability.
-These are the leading factors which might take precedence over the top-of-the-funnel branding factors which would be more helpful for those pickier 90-day shoppers.
+These are the leading factors that might take precedence over the top-of-the-funnel branding factors which would be more helpful for those pickier 90-day shoppers.

 Build an Accommodating Strategy.